chhsinnovation/chhsinnovation.github.io/src/site/docs/desktop-install.md

 git config --global user.email johndoe@example.com
 ```

 Next, let's pick a folder on your computer where you want to save the site's code.
-For example, if you want to keep your code in the *Documents* folder, you'll want to `cd` into said folder within the terminal.
+For example, if you want to keep your code in the `Documents` folder, you'll want to `cd` into said folder within the terminal.

 ``` shell
 cd Documents
 ```

-Now that we're in the *Documents* folder (or whatever folder you chose), let's use git's `clone` tool to download the repository.
+Now that we're in the `Documents` folder (or whatever folder you chose), let's use `git clone` to download the repository.
 This example will download Don's fork of the code.

 ``` shell
 git clone https://github.com/mealordon/chhsinnovation.github.io.git